magicalbrad/thundertixGA4/README.md

 - Create a "Custom HTML Tag" in Tag Manager, using the script in parent_frame.js file. (https://github.com/magicalbrad/thundertixGA4/blob/main/parent_frame.js) There are some configuration options in the file.
 See the comments in the file for more info.
 This tag only needs to be triggerred on pages that have a Thndrtix iFrame.
 - Install Google Tag Manager on your website.

 Note that if you do use conversion tracking, you'll need to set up the "ticket_purchase" custom event in your main site's analytics.
-Unfortunately, at this time Thundertix does not provide sufficient data to use GA4's recommended "purchase" event.